rishirajbansal/Azure-LinuxVMCreation/README.md

 # Azure-LinuxVMCreation

-Automated creation of Linux Virtual Machine
+#### Automated creation of Linux Virtual Machine in Azure using Resource Template Manager